pyrelease/pyrelease/README.rst

 This is what you get when you run your script through PyPackage.

 - A README.rst that is compatible on PyPi *and* GitHub
-- A proper setup.py file that provides an entry point for your `main` function
+- A proper setup.py file that provides an entry point to the scripts `main` function
 - A MANIFEST.in file that knows to include a `data` folder
-- Auto LICENSE.md creation based on package meta or selected from CLI
 - An auto-generated requirements list for your package dependencies
 - wheels and source distros are created automatically
+- Things like license and version auto-discovered from the code
 - Finished package is created in a folder with the version as part of the name for simplicity
 - *Your package becomes pip installable in seconds with a homepage on PyPi that isn't totally mangled*